-EnergySolutions is authorized to receive and dispose all types of PCB/radioactive and PCB/mixed wastes defined by the EPA in 40 CFR 761.
+EnergySolutions is authorized to receive and dispose of most types of PCB/radioactive and PCB/mixed wastes defined by the EPA in 40 CFR 761.
 The EPA issued EnergySolutions a TSCA Coordinated Approval for receipt and disposal of drained PCB Articles and PCB Containers that contained PCBs at concentrations equal to or greater than 500 ppm.
 Wastes received under the TSCA Coordinated Approval must be disposed in the Mixed Waste disposal embankment.
 All PCB waste shipped to the Mixed Waste disposal facility must be accompanied with a Uniform Hazardous Waste Manifest.
 As required by 40 CFR 761, the Uniform Hazardous Waste Manifest must include the date the PCB waste was removed from service.
 Articles and containers of PCB waste must also be dated with the removed from service date per 40 CFR 761.65(c)(8).
-Empty PCB containers that contained PCBs at concentrations less than 500 ppm may be disposed in the Class A LLRW Facility; however, this waste will require a Uniform Hazardous Waste Manifest is not required for any other PCB wastes disposed at the Class A LLRW Facility.
+Empty PCB containers that contained PCBs at concentrations less than 500 ppm may be disposed in the Class A LLRW Facility; however, this waste will require a Uniform Hazardous Waste Manifest and include the removed from service date on each outer container.
+A Uniform Hazardous Waste Manifest is not required for any other PCB wastes disposed at the Class A LLRW Facility.

 The following sections describe the types of PCB waste categories acceptable for disposal at the Class A LLRW or Mixed Waste disposal embankments.
 Asterisks indicate PCB waste categories that require disposal in EnergySolutions' Mixed Waste disposal embankment.
+Please note that 40 CFR 761.1(b)(2) requires that PCB concentrations be determined on a weight-per-weight basis (e.g., mg/kg), or for liquids, on a weight-per-volume basis (mg/L).